Todd Howard: Opinions and recognition

 Howard admitted in 2011 that The Elder Scrolls IV: Oblivion had sacrificed what made The Elder Scrolls III: Morrowind "particular", saying: "With Oblivion, we're dealing with the capital province, and we wanted to get back to the more classic Arena and Daggerfall feel of a fantasy world that felt more refined and welcoming.
 But in that, we sacrificed some of what made Morrowind special: the wonder of discovery."
 He said Bethesda's philosophy for The Elder Scrolls games was to allow people to "live another life, in another world".

 In 2012, Howard also said he was favorable to modding in video games, claiming he did not understand why many developers do not allow it.
 In 2016, after the release of Fallout 4, Howard admitted that he was well aware of the criticisms received by the game, especially with regards to the dialogue system, saying: "The way we did some dialogue stuff [in Fallout 4], that didn't work as well.
 But I know the reasons we tried that – to make a nice interactive conversation – but [it was] less successful than some other things in the game."

-Howard has been a frequent speaker at industry events and conferences.
-He spoke to developers at the 2009 D.I.C.E.
+Howard has spoken at industry events and conferences.
+In 2009, he spoke to developers at the D.I.C.E.
 Summit, sharing his rules of game development.
 He returned as a keynote speaker at the 2012 D.I.C.E.
 Summit.
 He said developers should ignore demographics and installed base, and follow their passions, saying that "if install base really mattered, we'd all make board games, because there are a lot of tables".

 Howard's work has often received attention by the generalist media and press; his games have been featured in Newsweek, CNN, USA Today, and The Today Show.
 The high popularity of the games Howard has directed and produced has turned him, and some of his quotes, into Internet memes.

 Howard was the 16th recipient of a Game Developers Conference Lifetime Achievement Award.
 The magazine GamePro named him among the "Top 20 Most Influential People in Gaming over the Last 20 Years".
 Howard also received the D.I.C.E.
-Award for "Best Game Director" in 2012 and 2016.
+Award for "Outstanding Achievement in Game Direction" in 2012 and 2016.
 In 2014, he was awarded the Lara of Honor, a lifetime achievement award from Germany.
 In 2013, IGN listed Howard 70th in a ranking of "The Top 100 Game Creators of All Time".
 He was inducted into the Hall of Fame of the Academy of Interactive Arts & Sciences in 2017.
 In 2020, Howard received the 2020 Develop Star award for "outstanding achievements and contribution to the industry".

 During an appearance on Lex Fridman's podcast, Howard stated that he considers Tetris to be the greatest game ever created.
 He also stated that Ultima VII: The Black Gate is one of his personal favorites, and it had a large influence on the games he has developed.